ZecHub/zechub/CONTRIBUTING.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-2. Create a working branch and start with your changes !
+2. Create a working branch and start with your changes!

 ### Commit your update

 Commit the changes once you are happy with them.
-Don't forget to self-review to speed up the review process:zap:.
+Don't forget to self-review to speed up the review process :zap:

 ## Pull Request